 O'Meara, KerryAnn, Aimee LaPointe Terosky, & Anna Neumann.
 Faculty Careers and Work Lives: A Professional Growth Perspective.
-ASHE Higher Education Report, no. 34(3).
+ASHE Higher Education Report, Vol. 34, No. 3.
 San Francisco: Jossey-Bass, 2008.

 Neumann, Anna, & Penelope L. Peterson (editors).
 Learning From Our Lives: Women, Research, and Autobiography in Education.
 New York: Teachers College Press, 1997.